Diversity, equity and inclusion

 Workplace diversity and culture

 We’ve developed a strategy and policies to ensure we engage with all teams and partners in an equitable way.
-That includes improving recruitment, hiring and promotion practices; promoting a culture of inclusivity through ongoing learning opportunities; and fostering an environment that respects and values individual differences — where our people are able to bring their whole selves to work.
+That includes improving recruitment, hiring and promotion practices; promoting a culture of inclusivity through ongoing learning opportunities; and fostering an environment that respects and values individual differences.

-This has included new employee-led resource and affinity groups, which are designed to ensure that our staff find belonging in our community and new learning and development courses focused on Diversity, Equity, and Inclusion, such as Countering Unconscious Bias and Fostering an Inclusive Climate.
+This has included new employee-led resource and affinity groups designed to ensure that our staff find belonging in our community and new learning and development courses focused on diversity, equity and inclusion, such as countering unconscious bias and fostering an inclusive climate.

-Diversity, equity, and inclusion is a strategic priority that guides Conservation International’s work.
-Over the past year, we have made significant investments and taken concrete actions on our DEI commitments.
+Diversity, equity and inclusion is a strategic priority that guides Conservation International’s work.
 More remains to be done — as we continue our journey, we will report on our progress here.